marl64/autoMP/README.md

 ![autoMP logo](https://raw.githubusercontent.com/marl64/autoMP/main/input/autoMP.png)\
-Tool for converting images into a Lua script for rendering in Mario Paint
+A tool for converting images into a Lua script for rendering in Mario Paint.

 autoMP by marl

-based on Automatic Mario Paint by alden
+Based on Automatic Mario Paint by alden

 mariopaintFaster by alden